-At the January 2014 Convention in Philadelphia, the NSCAA Foundation Committee announced the establishment of two new named endowment funds, bringing the total to eleven.
+At the January 2015 Convention in Philadelphia, the NSCAA Foundation Committee announced the establishment of four new named endowment funds, bringing the total to fifteen.
 It requires a minimum of $25,000 to establish a named endowment fund.
 Many former players, family members, colleagues and friends contributed to these funds.
-The two new named endowment funds this year are:
+The four new named endowment funds this year are:

 **The NSCAA Foundation Committee awarded nine grants and five scholarships for 2013.
 To read more about them visit the links below.